 Explore the top ranked colleges and universities for mechanical engineering students seeking a a bachelor's degree.

-It is difficult to beat Duke University if you wish to pursue a bachelor's degree in mechanical engineering.
-Located in the large city of Durham, Duke is a private not-for-profit university with a fairly large student population.
+It is hard to beat Duke University if you wish to pursue a bachelor's degree in mechanical engineering.
+Located in the large city of Durham, Duke is a private not-for-profit university with a large student population.

-It's difficult to beat North Carolina State University if you want to pursue a bachelor's degree in mechanical engineering.
-NC State is a fairly large public university located in the city of Raleigh.
+It is difficult to beat North Carolina State University if you want to pursue a bachelor's degree in mechanical engineering.
+NC State is a very large public university located in the large city of Raleigh.

-Any student who is interested in a bachelor's degree in mechanical engineering needs to look into University of North Carolina at Charlotte.
-Located in the large city of Charlotte, UNC Charlotte is a public university with a fairly large student population.
+Every student who is interested in a bachelor's degree in mechanical engineering needs to look into University of North Carolina at Charlotte.
+Located in the city of Charlotte, UNC Charlotte is a public university with a fairly large student population.

-Any student who is interested in a bachelor's degree in mechanical engineering has to check out North Carolina A & T State University.
+Every student who is interested in a bachelor's degree in mechanical engineering needs to take a look at North Carolina A & T State University.
 NC A&T is a fairly large public university located in the city of Greensboro.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.